n42n/n3n/doc/ManagementAPI.md

 allowing this to be used as a simple way to see which session names are running.

-Note that Windows does not support Unix Domain sockets, but still creates a session directory in %USERPROFILE%\n3n
+Note that since Windows does not support Unix Domain sockets, it listens on TCP/5644 by default (and creates an empty session directory in
+%USERPROFILE%\n3n)

 ## List the HTTP endpoints